Dhaka University of Engineering & Technology, Gazipur: History

-DEC was converted into the Bangladesh Institute of Technology (BIT), Dhaka as a degree awarding Institute by the government ordinance in 1986.
+DEC was converted into the Bangladesh Institute of Technology (BIT), Dhaka, as a degree awarding institute by the government ordinance in 1986.

-In September 2003, BIT, Dhaka became Dhaka University of Engineering & Technology, Gazipur by "Dhaka University of Engineering and Technology, Gazipur Act, 2003" along with three other engineering universities (Chittagong University of Engineering & Technology (CUET), Khulna University of Engineering & Technology (KUET) and Rajshahi University of Engineering & Technology (RUET)).
+In September 2003, BIT, Dhaka became Dhaka University of Engineering & Technology, Gazipur by the "Dhaka University of Engineering and Technology, Gazipur Act, 2003" along with three other engineering universities (Chittagong University of Engineering & Technology (CUET), Khulna University of Engineering & Technology (KUET), and Rajshahi University of Engineering & Technology (RUET)).
 Under this act, the university became an autonomous statutory organization of the Government of the People's Republic of Bangladesh.

 DUET has seen new educational expansions at its second nearby campus.
-Since 2020, the university has also been establishing a complete IT system that includes the BdREN network, DUET e-learning platform, institutional email, DUET gateway, and payroll systems to enable easy online communication thus enhance efficiency in operations.
+Since 2020, the university has also been establishing a complete IT system that includes the BdREN network, DUET e-learning platform, institutional email, DUET gateway, and payroll systems to enable easy online communication, thus enhancing efficiency in operations.
 DUET offers undergraduate and graduate programs designed on an Outcome-Based Education (OBE) model, addressing the region's current and future needs.
 Additionally, the DUET journal, now an indexed publication, regularly publishes research articles.

 Location

 The Dhaka University of Engineering and Technology (DUET) is situated in Gazipur District, approximately 40 km (25 mi) north of Dhaka, the capital city of Bangladesh.
 It is about 20 km (12 mi) away from Hazrat Shahjalal International Airport and 3 km north of Gazipur city in the Bhawal area.
 Gazipur is well-connected by roads and railways with Dhaka and other major cities of Bangladesh.

-DUET second campus is located on Majhir Khola Road in Gazipur, close to the main DUET campus.
+DUET's second campus is located on Majhir Khola Road in Gazipur, close to the main DUET campus.
 It is well-equipped with modern facilities to support students.
 On the map, the main campus is shown in green, while the second campus is highlighted in red.